Book Images Website Links |

 Book 2: Part 1 describes God’s revelation of the why and the what of evil.

-This short PDF document has some details about this.
+This short PDF document has some details about evil.

-Knowing the responsibility for evil/tragedy in our world, requires knowing:
+Knowing the responsibility for evil/tragedy in our world, also requires knowing the earthly authority

-#2: the earthly authority structure God established, again Pre-Fall.
-This structure is described in the eight chapters of Book 2: Part 2
+This is described in the eight chapters of Book 2: Part 2

 All who “lean to their own understanding,” stay in error, and do not “trust God”.
 Proverbs 3:5